turboapps/docs/server/hub_server/advanced_topics.md

 window.open(url);
 ```

 To execute a submitted configuration file, you must use a turbo protocol url.
-Your web portal can make an attempt to open these turbo urls to execute the configuration.
+Your web portal can open these turbo urls to attempt to execute the configuration.
 The turbo protocol is handled by the Turbo Client if installed and will execute the configuration that it points to.

 The first time you attempt to open a turbo url, the browser will show a security message like the following (each browser is different).
 The user can choose to hide future messages for turbo urls.